99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   for every service in AWS, it's a variable to monitor ex CPU, networking, they have timestamps and you can create dashboards with them
   EC2 instance metrics every 5 min, there is a "detailed monitoring" for a cost you get every 1 minute.
 By default no log from EC2, need to setup an "agent" to push them.
 "CloudWatch Unified Agent" allows you to get more granular extra data from EC2 instead of the default ones
+  If you need granularity higher than detailed monitoring which is 1min, use High resolution, with data at a granularity of 1 second, 5 seconds, 10 seconds, 30 seconds, or any multiple of 60 seconds.
   You can define Custom Metrics, using the API PutMetricData

   Metric filters define the terms and patterns to look for in log data as it is sent to CloudWatch Logs, then it turns metric filters log data into numerical